 When you are ready to leave, please let a member of the Moorfields team know and they will help you to the main reception waiting area.
 If your appointment has taken place at one of our other locations, please let the clinic team know, and they will advise the transport team you are ready to go home.

 DHL will try to get you home as soon as they can.
 However, you may have to wait up to 120 minutes to be collected.

 It is important to note that journeys are planned to make the most effective use of our vehicles.
 This means that other patients may share the same vehicle with you, but it will always in line with national infection control guidance.

 For other Moorfields sites, including Ealing, Croydon and St George’s, please see the website of the host trust for their transport arrangements.

-Please note that we do not provide transport for patients attending the A&E department; hospital transport is available only if you are attending booked clinical appointments and meet the criteria set out above.
+Please note that we do not provide transport for patients attending the A&E department; hospital transport is available only for patients attending booked clinical appointments and who meet the eligibility criteria.

 Hospital travel costs scheme

 If you are on any of the benefits listed below, we will be able to reimburse your travel costs using our hospital travel cost scheme (HTCS).
 Please note that we can only reimburse you for the cheapest form of transport available.

 - Income-based job seekers allowance